johnsonj561/Threshold-Based-Feature-Selection/readme.md

 ### Custom Threshold Ranges

-When working with highly imbalanced data, we often want to explore very small thresholds.

-For example, a data set with minority class size of 0.01% generally requires a threshold of 0.0001.

 Setting t_delta to 0.0001 would cause the TBFS ranker to enumerate 10,000 thresholds and will drastically increase run time.

-We can address this by providing a custom threshold range that varies t_delta.
+We can use custom thresholds to decrease/increase t-delta in certain regions of the search space.

 The below example reduces 10,000 thresholds to < 500 thresholds.

 ```python
 thresholds = [